 The photography session was very successful – we all got some great images for our portfolios, and it was a pleasure to work with both Jennifer and Kaitlin.
 Jennifer is amazingly creative and super-organized, which allowed us to get six different awesome beauty looks.
 Kaitlin was also amazing and I expect to see more of her in the future!
 She is perfect in front of the camera – easy to direct with lots of creative posing ideas.
 I hope to have the opportunity to work with them both again in the future.

-Here’s a video slideshow with images from a shoot with model and hairstylist Candy and makeup artist Kristina Capati.
+Here’s a video slideshow with images from a shoot with model and hairstylist Candy.
 Click here to see the video on your iPhone/iPod Touch or iPad.
 Candy is great to work with and puts a lot of intensity into her modeling.
 Click here to view some of my previous shoots with Candy.
-This was my first time working with Kristina.
-I did another shoot with Kristina as both model and makeup artist and will post some images from that shoot later.
-Kristina was awesome to work with and I look forward to doing more shoots with her in the future!

 Here are some photos from a recent shoot with model Kyla Lee and makeup artist/hairstylist Catriona Armour.
 Catriona did an amazing job with the makeup, which was inspired by the sugar skulls used in connection with the Day of the Dead holiday in Mexico and other Latin American countries.
 Kyla is an agency model represented by John Casablancas.
 She was great to work with and was quick to take direction and enthusiastically worked with me to get the poses for the shots.